abelmiraval/linux-distributions/ubuntu.md

 # XDEBUG

-Abra su navegador y obtenga la salida de phpinfo () ; copie y pegue todo el código fuente HTML en el área de texto del Asistente Xdebug https://xdebug.org/wizard
+phpinfo () copy and pase all the source code HTML in Xdebug https://xdebug.org/wizard

-Descargue la fuente comprimida .tgz
+Dowloand the file .tgz

 \$ sudo tar -xvzf xdebug-2.2.1.tgz